Avoid the Dealership Game

 You have probably heard the saying, “Know before you go”.
 This applies to more than just cars and a little research on your part will save you frustration while you are on the lot.
 Personally, I never recommend buying a brand new car.
 My reasons are both financial and common sense.
 I prefer to buy a one-year old car for a couple of reasons.

 #1 The car is probably still under warranty, depending on mileage.

 #2 The car has already depreciated in value for a year.

 #3 A one-year old car is more affordable than a brand new model of the same car class.

-DO NOT TELL THE SALESMAN IF YOU ARE TRADING IN.
+Do not tell the salesperson if you have a vehicle to trade-in.
 If he asks you about it, be very non committal and completely nonchalant about your current vehicle.
-This is a source of bargaining power for you later on.
+This is a source of bargaining power for you later in the process.
 Do not give up this power.
 Do not give him keys to your car.
 Do not allow your eyes to twinkle if he makes an offer on your car which will lower the cost of the one you want to buy.
 Don’t be a sucker.
 Don’t allow any further conversation about your car.
 This is a final part of negotiating the price of the ‘new’ car you want to buy.

 I knew the value of my Bonneville and I didn't owe any money on the car.
 I did some research and the value was $5,000.
 Keep in mind that I was having problems with this car.
-However, I also knew that if they wanted it, they could fix it and still make money.
+However, I also knew that if the dealership wanted it, they could make the repairs and still make money reselling the car.

 Car Sales Uncovered

 More Games That Car Salesmen Play

 I drove the Tahoe and met with the manager who then wrote a dollar figure on a piece of paper and handed it to me.
 I negotiated the cost down another $1800.
 Now this $1800 could have easily been part of a low-ball effort on my trade-in value, IF they knew I had a trade in.